 Ladakh Ride Day 5 – Amritsar to Ramban

-We wake up early morning and packed the rest of the luggage, load onto the motorcycle, and cold started it.
+We woke up early morning and packed the rest of the luggage, loaded it onto the motorcycle, and cold-started it.
 We paid the hotel bills and started around 08:00 AM.
-Our initial plan was to reach Srinagar (Approx 440 KM) by evening so that we could get a full day for sightseeing in Srinagar but ended up riding Amritsar to Ramban.
+Our initial plan was to reach Srinagar (Approx 440 KM) by evening so that we could get a full day for sightseeing in Srinagar, but we ended up riding from Amritsar to Ramban.

-We refueled in a nearby fuel station and headed towards the highway.
-Shortly we crossed the traffic congestion near one popular bus stand and reached the four-lane highway.
+We refueled at a nearby fuel station and headed towards the highway.
+Shortly, we crossed the traffic congestion near a popular bus stand and reached the four-lane highway.

-Roads were pretty much smooth and we started cruising around 90 Kmph and in no time we crossed Batala and Gurdaspur.
+Roads were pretty much smooth, and we started cruising around 90 Kmph, and in no time we crossed Batala and Gurdaspur.
 We stopped for a tea break and waited for 15 minutes to feel the breeze.
-Still, many Kilometres to cover, so we started, and this time we planned to halt near Lakhanpur toll plaza, yes Punjab and J&K border.
+Still, many Kilometres to cover, so we started, and this time we planned to halt near Lakhanpur toll plaza, yes, at the Punjab and J&K border.

 But we ended up stopping near Malikpur, again we had tea and cakes.
-During discussing road conditions, the shop owner advised taking Samba-Udhampur direct road rather than NH via Jammu.
-Google maps also suggested this route so we were pretty much confident to take that SH.
-We reached Lakhanpur and really I wanted to capture the moment to enter the J&K border.
-So I stopped a few kilometers before tried to set up the Action camera, somehow it started and we captured the moment.
+During the discussion on road conditions, the shop owner advised taking the Samba-Udhampur direct road rather than the NH via Jammu.
+Google Maps also suggested this route, so we were pretty much confident to take that SH.
+We reached Lakhanpur, and I wanted to capture the moment to enter the J&K border.
+So I stopped a few kilometers before, tried to set up the Action camera, and somehow it started, and we captured the moment.

-After a few kilometer roads got smoother and quickly we reached samba from where we need to take right towards Udhampur.
+After a few kilometers roads got smoother, and quickly we reached Samba from where we needed to take a right towards Udhampur.
 Roads were being constructed in some sections.
 But the surrounding beauty was so eye-soothing.
 We were maintaining around 50-60 Kmph.
-There were a lot of potholes, hump, and bad patch what made us tired and then finally stopped for a break.
-We stopped near a bridge, one railway overbridge was there, we captured a few pictures and enjoyed Maggi & Tea.
+There were a lot of potholes, hump, and bad patches that made us tired, and then we finally stopped for a break.
+We stopped near a bridge, one railway overbridge was there, we captured a few pictures, and enjoyed Maggi & Tea.

-Local said four-lane highway is under-construction, and they also suggest us to stay either in Banihal or in Ramban.
+Local said the four-lane highway is under construction, and they also suggest we stay either in Banihal or in Ramban.
 Otherwise, we may reach Srinagar around midnight.
-As always we decided to ride as long as possible and would take night halt in case of bad roads.
+As always, we decided to ride as long as possible and would take a night halt in case of bad roads.

-Through all these bad patches we reached Chenani-Nashri Tunnel, it was like cold water, in the middle of a dessert.
-Inside this tunnel, we felt like all vehicles are roaring loudly.
-Few morons drove very carelessly and sometimes even they came to opposite lanes.
+Through all these bad patches, we reached Chenani-Nashri Tunnel, which was like cold water in the middle of a desert.
+Inside this tunnel, we felt like all the vehicles were roaring.
+A few morons drove very carelessly, and sometimes they even came into the opposite lanes.
 This 9.2 KM tunnel lasted for 9 minutes only, then we had to face the bad patch again.

-With all these obstacles we reached Ramban around 05:45-06:15 PM and spot booked hotel Ramban Regency for a cheap price, although the room was good and clean.
+With all these obstacles, we reached Ramban around 05:45-06:15 PM and stayed at the booked hotel, Ramban Regency, for a cheap price, although the room was good and clean.
 But the real problem was food.
 For snacks, we order Tea & Chicken Pakora and Chilly Chicken & Fried rice for dinner.
-All the items were the worst I ever had.
+All the items were the worst I’ve ever had.
 Even my wife fell sick the next day.

-As always, we put everything in charge and planned to reach Srinagar the next day, instead of a full day sightseeing we planned to have Shikara ride and roam around local places.
+As always, we put everything in charge and planned to reach Srinagar the next day; instead of a full day sightseeing, we planned to have a Shikara ride and roam around local places.

 Conclusion

-Being a remote place, a lot of preparation needed before Leh Ladakh Tour, be it mentally or physically.
-Don’t forget the weather in the Ladakh region is extreme and most of us are not accustomed to it.
+Being a remote place, a lot of preparation is needed before the Leh Ladakh Tour, be it mentally or physically.
+Don’t forget the weather in the Ladakh region is extreme, and most of us are not accustomed to it.

-So, be prepared and everything in your Leh Ladakh tour will definitely go well.
-You may also check out below generic posts to make your Leh Ladakh trip successful and memorable.
+So, be prepared, and everything in your Leh Ladakh tour will go well.
+You may also check out below generic posts below to make your Leh Ladakh trip successful and memorable.
 I am sure you will love it.

 If you are doing a road trip to Ladakh, you may find my Kolkata – Ladakh – Kolkata on a Royal Enfield Thunderbird 350 journey helpful.